LGBTQ+ Cultural Heritage Strategy

 Cultural heritage includes both the tangible, such as a building or work of art, and the intangible, such as a dance or ritual.
 An example of San Francisco's tangible LGBTQ+ cultural heritage is the Harvey Milk Residence Castro Camera Building at 575 Castro Street.
 Intangible aspects of LGBTQ+ cultural heritage include the City's annual Pride Celebration.

-An LGBTQ+ Cultural Heritage Working Group comprised of community members, organizations, nightlife and cultural heritage stakeholders organized in 2017 to contribute to the development of the Strategy on topics such as community preservation, social and health services, economic opportunity, artistic and cultural expression and recognition.
+LGBTQ+ Cultural Heritage Working Group comprised of community members, organizations, and cultural heritage stakeholders organized to contribute to the development of the Strategy on topics such as community preservation, social and health services, economic opportunity, artistic and cultural expression and recognition.
+The Strategy recommendations included in the 2020 report are a comprehensive series of initiatives and actions to preserve and promote LGBTQ+ cultural heritage in San Francisco.

 - Citywide Historic Context Statement for LGBTQ History in San Francisco